 Luckily, water food and some good 'ol fashion deck sleeping did its wonders.
 After my quick nap, I felt I had what was needed to climb the last five plus miles to the 10,834' summit of San Jacinto Peak.

-Within a half mile after departing the ranger station we were now at over 7,000′ and were trekking fully in snow.
+It's Snow Time Within a half mile after departing the ranger station we were now at over 7,000' and were trekking fully in snow.
 Luckily the conditions were perfect.

 The snow underfoot was neither too soupy to be mush or too cold to be slick ice.
 We just told stories, admired the view and kept trekking on.
 Andrew brought his GoPro and occasionally asked us to run for an action photo or video clip.
 As soon as the shutter closed, we reverted to our slower trekking hike.
 Luckily, we were still making progress.